The Big Radio Seminar

 PRS for Music announce community radio seminar

-, the licensing organisation for songwriters, composers and music publishers, is hosting ‘The Big Radio Seminar’ to advise on, and address the issue of licensing music for community radio stations.
+PRS for Music, the licensing organisation for songwriters, composers and music publishers, is hosting ‘The Big Radio Seminar’ to advise on, and address the issue of licensing music for community radio stations.
 Held in association with the Community Media Association, the educational session welcomes all individuals, groups and communities along to discuss their music use.

 The event will be held at the PRS for Music offices, Berners Street, London on Tuesday 29th March from 2pm – 5.00pm.